 How do we treat thyroid conditions?

 It is very common for many patients who have thyroid deficiency symptoms to have normal or borderline results in their thyroid function blood tests.
-At the Dr Nestor’s we determine the treatment plan based on the full picture – the individual, his/her symptoms and appropriate detailed tests.
+At the Dr Nestor’s Medical Cosmetic Centre, we determine the treatment plan based on the full picture – the individual, his/her symptoms and appropriate detailed tests.

 We aim to improve the health and quality of life of our patients through supplementing with thyroid support nutrients or prescribing low-dose thyroid hormone.
 The treatment plan is tailored to our patients’ needs, and we work closely with our patients to monitor their progress and improvement.